hackshackers/hackshackers-hugo-content/blog/2011/12/10-days-left-until-hackathonyan-yerevan-2011.md

 ---
 title: 10 Days Left Until Hackathon[YAN] Yerevan 2011
+authors:
+- Seda Muradyan
+date: "2011-12-07"
+_migration:
+  id: 4001
+  timestamp: 1483471667
+groups:
+- Armenia
+- Yerevan
+- Toronto
 tags:
-- Armenia
-- Contest
+- contest
-- hackathon
+- Hackathons
 - hackers
 - hacks
-- Hacks/Hackers
 - innovation
-- Yerevan
 categories:
 - Announcements
 - Talks
-- Toronto
-- Yerevan (Armenia)
-authors:
-- Seda Muradyan
-date: "2011-12-07"
-_migration:
-  id: 4001
-  timestamp: 1482973856
 ---

 Public Journalism Club and Microsoft Innovation Center Armenia, the organizers of Hackathon[YAN] Yerevan contest which will take place on 17-18 December 2011, have received over 50 applications from teams willing to take part in the competition.
 50 teams submitted projects that aim at solving the issues of Yerevan, Armenia’s capital.